daiiz-elements/img-view/README.md

 `img-view` provides almost the same role as an `img` element in your Chrome Apps.
 By specifying the `src` attribute, you can display the external image resources.

-First thing to do is:
+The first steps to use `img-view` element:
-* Load img-view.js in the `head` element
+* Load img-view.js in the `head` tag
-* Add the "webview" in the permission of manifest.json
+* Add the "webview" in the permissions of manifest.json
-* Add the following description in manifest.json
+* Add the following setting description in manifest.json
 ```
 "webview": {
     "partitions": [